Methily/Scalable-Web-Application-on-aws/README.md

  9) Amazon CloudWatch
  10) AWS Cloud9

-## LEARN (OPTIONAL) -
+## LEARN -
-* Architectural Design.
+* Architectural Design.(it will be easier too understand)
 * Estimating class- Pricing Calculator.
   - to estimate prices and learn how to manage the services based on your bugdet.

-This repository demonstrates the implementation of a highly available, fault-tolerant, and auto-scaling web application infrastructure on Amazon Web Services (AWS).
+This repository shows the implementation of a highly available, fault-tolerant, and auto-scaling web application infrastructure on Amazon Web Services (AWS).
 The project showcases enterprise-grade cloud architecture patterns and best practices for modern web applications.
 Architecture Overview
 This project implements a 3-tier architecture with the following components: